nicksales72/xor-perceptron/README.md

-# xor-perceptron-c
+# xor-perceptron
-A multilayer perceptron designed for learning the XOR dataset built in C.
+A multilayer perceptron designed for learning the XOR dataset.

 # What it does
 - Reads XOR dataset and stores it into a 2D array.